MichaelCurrin/flan-t5-tests/README.md

 Then open the page in your browser.

+Enter your details and submit.
+Note that the values are stored in localstorage so they can be persisted.
+For security, your token will **not** be logged or sent anywhere except to the HuggingFace API.

 ![sample image](/sample.png)

 Note that on the small and even the large model, the results are not so good and can be sensitive, while the CLI options seemed more realistic.
 Some problems I found: giving English results when asking for German, getting a response to a question in German instead of translating the input, and changing the initial letter of the content to a lowercase where uppercase was useless in the response.